GovAlta/adsp-monorepo/docs/tutorials/file-service/working-with.md

 Files are uploaded to Azure Blob Storage and stored as octet streams.
 In addition to the file, there is a small amount of metadata that gets created and stored along with it, as discussed below.

-### Scanning
+### File Scanning

-When you upload a file, you can specify whether or not it should be scanned for viruses or other malicious software (default's to scan).
+When you upload a file, you can specify whether or not it should be scanned for viruses or other malicious software (defaults to scan).
+Scanning is provided by [ClamAV](https://docs.clamav.net/Introduction.html), an open-source anti-virus toolkit maintained by Cisco Systems Inc. The database is updated frequently, so you can be sure the File Service will be looking for the latest threats.
+The service is designed to be fast, but you may find there is some delay between uploading and being able to access your file.
+This should not be an issue with small files.

 ### Access Permission

 Using File Type collections you can specify access permissions based on your tenant (Keycloak) roles.
-See ADSP [File Types](/adsp-monorepo/tutorials/file-service/file-types.html) for more information.
+See ADSP [File Type collections](/adsp-monorepo/tutorials/file-service/file-types.html) for more information.

 ### Metadata